yellowdog/python-examples-templates/powershell/README.md

 # PowerShell Solution Template

-This directory contains simple, skeleton components for submitting and running Tasks using PowerShell scripts or commands.
+This directory contains simple, skeleton components for submitting and running Tasks using PowerShell scripts or commands on Windows instances.
 A simple [example script](hello-world.ps1) is provided as a starting point, and this can be extended as required.

 ## Prerequisites